-In the United States of America [USA], the Child Abuse Prevention and Treatment Act (CAPTA) (1974) is federal legislation that states that every child has a right to be raised in a nurturing, loving family, with basic needs such as food, primary health care, education and protection from abuse, neglect, and maltreatment.
-In addition, every state has laws that protect children from harm.
-The No Child Left Behind Act (2001) focused on the premise that setting high standards and establishing measurable goals can improve individual outcomes in education and the quality of lives of children and young people.
+In the United States of America {USA}, the No Child Left Behind Act (NCLB, 2001) focusses on the premise that setting high standards and establishing measurable goals can improve individual outcomes in education and the quality of lives of children and young people.
 While not specifying wellbeing development, the main goal of this Act is to close the achievement gap that separates disadvantaged children and young people and their peers.
 Waters (2017) argues that while closing the gap in educational attainment and opportunity may enhance wellbeing, much debate exists as to whether this Act contributes to or hinders the wellbeing of children and young people.